-5. Conclusions
+Conclusions

-Women are more prone to business ethics and risk aversion.
-Also, is considered that women have more moral values, motivation and achievement.
-Previous research has demonstrated the strategic and valuable role played by women in corporate positions.
-Studies have demonstrated that women on board influence positively the board effectiveness (Adams & Ferreira, 2009a; Chapple et al., 2018; Huse & Solberg, 2006; Nielsen & Huse, 2010; Pucheta-Martínez et al., 2016), and the market perception of firm value (Gavious et al., 2012).
+Women are more adept at business ethics and risk aversion.
+Our findings demonstrate the beneficial effect of female board directorship in reducing earnings management.
+Previous research has demonstrated the strategic and valuable role played by women in corporate positions (Sila et al., 2016; Storvik & Teigen, 2010).
+For instance, studies have demonstrated that women on board positively influence the board effectiveness (Adams & Ferreira, 2009a; Chapple et al., 2018; Huse & Solberg, 2006; Nielsen & Huse, 2010; Pucheta Martínez et al., 2016), and the market perception of firm value (Gavious et al., 2012).
 This paper studies how board gender diversity influences the managerial opportunistic behavior.
-Specifically, we analyze the impact of board gender diversity as instrument of corporate governance in mitigating the earnings management practices in some selected European countries.
+Specifically, we analyze the impact of board gender diversity as an instrument of corporate governance in mitigating the earnings management practices in European companies.

 Our results confirm the benefits of having a balanced board in terms of gender diversity.
 In fact, the presence of female members mitigates earnings management practices.
-Moreover, the results show the relevance of legislations concerning the application of female quotas on boards in Europe.
+Moreover, the results show the relevance of legislation concerning the application of female quotas on boards in Europe.

 Specifically, the results shed some light on two important aspects.
-First, the benefit of having a balanced board between men and women directors that tend to reduce or mitigate earning management practices.
-Second, the beneficial effect of equilibrated boards, exposed in this first point, is even more relevant in countries that have required female quotas on board of directors.
-The effort in carrying out this measure in European countries have led to less earnings manipulations and more informative financial statements.
+First, the benefit of having a balanced board between men and women directors tends to reduce or mitigate earning management practices.
+Second, the beneficial effect of equilibrated boards, exposed in this first point, is even stronger in countries that have required female quotas on board of directors.
+The effort in carrying out this measure in European countries has led to less earnings manipulations and more informative financial statements.